SimonFJ20/courses/compiler/chapter_7.md

 ### Exercises

 1. Implement the rest of the expressions.
+The reason for this, is that all identifiers that are sub-expressions of other expressions, also need to be resolved.

 ## 7.10 Resolving AST